 Trucking Companies and Tire Safety

-Trucking companies have an obligation to ensure their drivers receive training on how to handle the loss of a steering tire wheel while the truck is in motion.
+Trucking companies have an obligation to ensure their drivers receive training on how to handle the loss of a steering tire-wheel while the truck is in motion.
 Ensuring drivers have the appropriate training and trucks are in compliance with all federal safety regulations.
-This regulations are critical in the prevention of injury causing and potentially fatal truck accidents.
+These regulations are critical in the prevention of injury-causing and potentially fatal truck accidents.